Sage-is/WEB-Sage.Education-docs/docs/tutorials/integrations/continue-dev.md

 You should now see your model in the Continue tab model selection.

-Select it and you should now be chatting via Sage WebUI (and or any [pipelines](/pipelines) you have setup )
+Select it and you should now be chatting via Sage.is AI-UI (and or any [pipelines](/pipelines) you have setup )

 You can do this for as many models you would like to use, altough any model should work, you should use a model that is designed for code.